The Minimum Description Length Principle for Pattern Mining: A Survey

-\doneedit{Define what we consider as patterns, divided into substructure and block patterns}{ Patterns are about repetitions.
+\editrev{EDITED THE OPENING A BIT}{} \doneedit{Define what we consider as patterns, divided into substructure and block patterns}{ Before we go any further, let us explain more precisely what we consider, for the present purpose, to constitute \emph{patterns}.
+Patterns are about repetitions.
 We adopt the point of view that patterns express the repeated presence in the data of particular items, attribute values or other discrete properties.
-Let us explain more precisely what we consider, for the present purpose, to constitute \emph{patterns}, which we divide into two main categories.
+We divide them into two main categories.

 Itemsets are strict conjunctive patterns that require the occurrence of all involved items for the pattern to be considered as occurring in a transaction.
 For a given dataset, it is thus straightforward to determine where an itemset occurs and where it does not, that is, to compute the pattern's support.
 Vice versa, when it is known that an itemset occurs in a given transaction, no further information is necessary, as it implies that all items must be present.
 These concepts naturally extend beyond transactional data.
-However, such occurrence requirements are fairly strict, and it can be useful consider more relaxed patterns.
+However, such occurrence requirements are fairly strict, and it can be useful to consider more relaxed patterns.
 In particular, one might use disjunctions, allowing patterns to express a choice between involved items or attributes.
-Given a dataset one can then still straightforwardly determine where a pattern holds.
-On the other hand, knowing that the pattern occurs no longer unambiguously provide information about which item or attribute is present.
-More or less additional information is needed depending on whether it is an inclusive or exclusive disjunction, for instance.
+Given a dataset, one can then still straightforwardly determine where a pattern holds.
+On the other hand, knowing that the pattern occurs no longer unambiguously provides information about which item or attribute is present.
+More or less additional information is needed, depending for instance on whether it is an inclusive or exclusive disjunction.
 We refer to such patterns that express the presence of a specific substructure in the data as \emph{substructure patterns}.